 CAS number: 110-54-3

-One human epidemiological study was identified for C6 aliphatics, high n-hexane (Wang, 1986; Klimisch score =2 and Governa et al.,
+identified for n-hexane (Wang, 1986; Klimisch score =2 and Governa et al.,

 months (Wang, 1986; Klimisch score =2).
-All but four of these workers had regular
+All but four of these workers

-exposure measures using personal air samplers were taken in
+rollers.
+Two exposure measures using personal air samplers were taken in

 14 of the 16 factories.
-Referent neurological data was also collected from workers
+Referent neurological data was also collected

-ashymptomatic workers with abnormal MCVs.
+two ashymptomatic workers with abnormal MCVs.
 All but one of the workers

 were employed in factories that used solvents with n-hexane